How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 In non-landscaped sites, pruned vegetation and wood is left in place to biodegrade.

-When severe weather causes trees or other vegetation to fall across power lines, creating power outages, we cut the trees and brush so poles and lines can be replaced and re-energized.
+When severe weather causes trees or other vegetation to fall across power lines, causing power outages, we cut the trees and brush so poles and lines can be replaced and re-energized.
 Disposal of any wood, limbs or debris resulting from this type of emergency operation is the property owner’s responsibility.

-What happens if I refuse access to my property/tree?Idaho Power is obligated to keep lines clear to provide power to the community and our customers.
+What happens if I refuse access to my property/tree?Idaho Power is obligated to keep lines clear to provide safe, reliable power to the community and our customers.
 We can, as a last resort, pursue legal means.

 Do you repair cuts made from pruning?No. Repairing cuts has been found to be ineffective for slowing growth or preventing disease.